 Sometimes, when the weather doesn’t play ball, all you can do is smile, or grimace, and make the best of things.
 There’s always next time!

 Sometimes, the weather presents a challenge when you’re competing.
-Be prepared for anything the climate can throw at you by practicing in all weathers at home, ride on different surfaces, and take plenty of suitable clothing, water, etc, with you on the day.
+Be prepared for anything the climate can throw at you by practicing in all weathers at home, riding on different surfaces, and taking plenty of suitable clothing, water, etc, with you on the day.